GSTT-CSC/MLOps/README.md

 ### Prerequisites
 First follow the instructions to install [Docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).

 Check docker and docker-compose are working by calling passing the help argument on the command line.
-If the help information is not returned, or an error is given revist the docker installation docs.
+If the help information is not returned, or an error is given, revisit the docker installation docs.
 ```sh
 docker --help
 docker-compose --help